-This means that if you have a credit card that you rarely or never use, you pay it on time every month, and you don't carry a high balance on the card, you are probably getting a credit score bump from keeping that account open.
+So, if you have a credit card you rarely or never use, pay it on time every month and don't carry a high balance on it, you are probably getting a credit score bump from keeping that account open.

 Don't know your credit score?
 It's easy to check it for free.

 If you've already established substantial credit and handle your debts well, closing a single card likely won't impact your score much, if at all, and certainly not for long.

 But cancelling a card with a high credit limit can hurt your credit score.
 To protect your score, you'd need to pay off other card balances to offset the loss of available credit from the card you're closing.

 It's an even bigger problem to cancel a credit card you've had for years.
 Old credit is the best kind of credit, and having a long-standing, well-maintained line of credit looks excellent on a credit report.

 Still, it's not always a bad idea to cancel a credit card.
 Not everyone is great at controlling their shopping urges, so if dumping a credit card might stop you from spending uncontrollably, it might be the right move.

 Some cards also have hefty annual fees that you have to pay regardless of whether you're using the card.
 In those cases, closing your card or switching to a no- or low-annual-fee credit card is worth the hit to your credit.

 What many people don't know is that you can still cancel a credit card even if it has a balance.
 Just contact the card issuer and ask that the account be closed so new charges can't be made.
 You'll still be able to continue to pay the balance down.

 Basically, if the card is costing you money, cancel it!
 Just make sure you're consistently monitoring your credit score afterwards to keep tabs on any fluctuations.